Dealing with spam

 You may mark comments as spam from the Moderation panel, the comment thread itself, and from email notifications.

 You may choose to pre-moderate all comments posted on your site.
 All comments, spam or not, will require moderator approval before being published for others to see.
 Another option you may want to try is pre-moderating all links in comments.
-To view and change moderation settings, head to Settings > General > Community Rules.
+To view and change moderation settings, head to Disqus Admin > Community > Community Rules.